What Is Orthodontic Treatment?

 Do You Need Orthodontic Treatment In Every Instance?

 A common question asked is whether or not orthodontics are necessary or purely cosmetic.

 This isn’t a simple question as it really depends on the complexity of the concern.

 Orthodontic treatment is optional when you purely want your teeth to look better cosmetically, yet your bite and alignment are functioning well.

 In these instances, orthodontics is purely optional and for the confidence or wants of the patient.

 However, orthodontic treatment is a must when there’s a significant or moderate problem that will not get better on its own.

-This includes problems such as underbites, overbites, crossbites, painful misalignments or treatment when teeth are positioned in a way that they will lead to recession of the gums.
+This includes problems such as underbites, overbites, crossbites, painful misalignments or treatment when teeth are positioned in a way that will lead to recession of the gums.